AOKingsax/website-deploying-with-apache/README.md

 ![a9](pretashop%20image/a9.jpg)

-I paste the copied ssh command in this folder as the private key is required to securely connect to the instance remotelye.
+I paste the copied ssh command in this folder as the private key is required to securely connect to the instance remotely.
 I typed yes to continue with the connection as shown.

 ![a10](pretashop%20image/a10.jpg)

 ## 3. Setting up configuration of the server and hosting the prestashop website

 So i update the server repository to be up to date and upgrade any outdated package